leo-ackermann/simd-sketch/README.md

 too close to 1Gbp in length, since the bottom hash values will be relatively dense.

 **Algorithm.**
-For the bottom-$s$ sketch, we first collect all ``sufficiently small'' hashes into a vector.
+For the bottom $s$ sketch, we first collect all ``sufficiently small'' hashes into a vector.
 Then, that vector is sorted and deduplicated, and the smallest
 $s$ values are returned.
 This ensures that the runtime is $O(n + s \log s)$ when the number of duplicate k-mers is limited.